 The following factors will also impact the insurer’s CSR.

 It is highly advisable to choose an insurance plan at a young age.
-When you subscribe to a policy during your youth, the premium is low.
+When you purchase a policy during your early ages, the premium is low.
 The same premium will continue throughout the policy term.
 You can choose a policy term to fulfill the long-term financial needs of your dependents.

 Inflation will reduce the worth of your savings.
 Hence, you should choose a ‘sum assured’ that fulfills your needs in the best possible way.